“I’ve never been thin my whole life,” says Rebecca Ableidinger.

 But after she had her first child in 2006, Rebecca gained a lot of weight — fast.
 And five years and another baby later, the weight still hadn’t come off.

 “I tried every diet out there they can sell you,” she says.
 “I didn’t have much luck with any of it.”

-Weight-loss surgery makes changes to the digestive system to help you lose weight by limiting how much you can eat, by reducing the absorption of nutrients, or both.
+Rebecca started researching weight loss surgery in 2010.
+Weight loss surgery makes changes to the digestive system to help you lose weight by limiting how much you can eat, by reducing the absorption of nutrients, or both.